radkriss/devTinder-web/README.md

 sudo systemctl start nginx
 sudo systemctl enable nginx
 Copy code from dist(build files) to /var/www/html/
-Go to the folder devTinder
-sudo scp -r dist/* /var/www/html/
+Go to the folder devTinder-web sudo scp -r dist/* /var/www/html/
 Now you are all done !

-If u go to AWS console -> copy the public ip and hit in browser -> u will not get the app this is because AWS blocks all ur ports nginx is deployed on port number 80 so u have to enalbe this port 80 to make it work
+If u go to AWS console -> copy the public ip and hit in browser -> u will not get the app this is because AWS blocks all ur ports nginx is deployed on port number 80 so u have to enable this port 80 to make it work
 How to do this
 Now go to AWS -> go to the instance id to see details click security -> security group there will be an inboud rule for port 22
 Add inbound rule with port 80 and save
 You are good to go now -> hit the public ip now !
+Note once u stop an instance and restart, the public ip will change, so try with new ip